 - 1. Student handbooks are available online on the college website: www.health.uncc.edu - 2.
 University policies affecting students are included in the UNC Charlotte Catalogs. - 3.
-Revised college and/or program policies and procedures are posted on the appropriate faculty or student website with the designation "revised policies" and a date of implementation.
-Revisions remain on this site until the end of the academic year and the subsequent revision of the appropriate handbook.
+Revised college and/or program policies and procedures are posted on the appropriate faculty or student handbook or website with the date of implementation.